Adithyaprahasith/Tableau-Dashboards-by-Adithya/Youtube Spam Abuse Analytics Dashboard/readme.md

 https://public.tableau.com/app/profile/adithya.prahasith/viz/Book1_17513114090550/Dashboard1
 ---
 ## 🚀 Project Objective
-This project simulates a Trust & Safety analytics dashboard for detecting and monitoring spam abuse on 2k YouTube comments across 5 videos data.
+-This project simulates a Trust & Safety analytics dashboard for detecting and monitoring spam abuse on 2k YouTube comments across 5 videos data.
-Built using Tableau, it analyzes spam patterns across users, videos, and time to support operational decisions such as policy enforcement, content escalation, and abuse mitigation.
+-Built using Tableau, it analyzes spam patterns across users, videos, and time to support operational decisions such as policy enforcement, content escalation, and abuse mitigation.
 ---
 ## 📁 Dataset